Careers Information Advice & Guidance

 Information for Parents

 We understand how important parents are in the careers education process.
 Each year we hold a post-18 options evening to raise awareness of the variety of options available after sixth form.
 Parents are welcome to attend the careers interviews and discuss their daughter’s career plans at parents evenings.
 The annual careers convention is a good opportunity for parents to talk to local employers and find out more about the wide variety of career opportunities.
-The resources section below contains links to a number of websites which you may find useful in helping guide your daughter.
+The resources section below contains links to a number of websites which you may find useful in helping guide your child.

 Rebecca left BSG in 2021 to start a degree apprenticeship at BAE Systems.
 As part of this programme she is working towards an Aerospace Engineering degree at Plymouth University.
 She is a member of her company’s STEM Courage programme, as well as giving mentorship to Arkwright scholars.